AngelProtocolFinance/ap-documentation/src/technical/basics/creating-an-ast.md

     }
 ```

-We’ll breakdown what each of these arguments is used for, grouped by their area of application, and also how different choices for these will impact the created AST in terms of functionality.
+We will breakdown what each of these arguments is used for, grouped by their area of application, and also how different choices for these will impact the created AST in terms of functionality.